castrojo/ublue/README.md

 NOTE: Graphical versions of applications WORK in these containers, so if there's an app you need in Ubuntu that is not in Fedora or something then apt install it and fire it up!

+## VSCode and other developer notes

-Also check out [this post](https://discussion.fedoraproject.org/t/toolbox-and-visual-studio-code-remote-containers/27987) on setting up vscode with toolboxes, it might be useful for your workflow.
+IDEs expect access to lots of stuff, so we compromise by overlaying vscode and directly adding the repo from upstream.
+Check out [this post](https://discussion.fedoraproject.org/t/toolbox-and-visual-studio-code-remote-containers/27987) on setting up vscode with toolboxes, it might be useful for your workflow and is tracking issues with the various projects on what it would take to have vscode running as a flatpak but being able to directly access your toolboxes.

+When you're inside a toolbx you might be confused that you can't run containers from inside the toolbx.
+You can `alias podman="flatpak-spawn --host podman"` to let you call podman so you can fire up containers while still in your familiar toolbx.
+Thanks [Adam Kaplan](https://twitter.com/AdamBKaplan/status/1453059428677296130)!

+This area needs work and is changing quickly!

 ## Todo